 Many new bars these days have a 'low proof' section of the menu, featuring cocktails that aren't spiked with whiskey, gin, rum, or other strong spirits.
 Instead, these drinks feature aromatized wine, vermouth, amari, and sometimes liqueurs, offering flavor without too much of a boozy punch.
 As trendy as these drinks may be, they're not new.
 The Chrysanthemum, for example, is a concoction dating back before Prohibition.
 It's made with dry vermouth and herbal, honeyed Benedictine, flavored with a touch of anisey absinthe.

-The drink was once credited to Harry Craddock's 1930 Savoy Cocktail Book, but was actually published in Hugo Ensslin's 1916 Recipes for Mixed Drinks (for more on Ensslin check out our piece on the Up to Date cocktail).
+The drink was once credited to Harry Craddock's 1930 Savoy Cocktail Book, but was actually published in Hugo Ensslin's 1916 Recipes for Mixed Drinks.
 While Ensslin provides no history on the drink, the Savoy mentions that Chrysanthemum was "well-known and very popular in the American Bar of the S.S.
 'Europa.'"

 In case you're curious (I know I was), the S.S.
 Europa was a German cruise liner built in the late 1920s.
 It took its maiden voyage to New York in March of 1930.